4. What does sustainability mean?

 © Arthimedes | Shutterstock, Inc. [US] 2018

 Time is short, but the importance of provisions and solidarity for the future of us humans is underestimated.

 The illustration shows the magnitude, exact data are lacking.

-[An energy consumption of 2,000 watt coninous output corresponds to 17,450 kilowatt hours kWh per capita and per year].
+[An energy consumption of 2,000 watt coninous output corresponds to 17,500 kWh per capita and per year].

-«And the richest 10 percent account for half of all global greenhouse gas emissions».
+The richest 10 percent of the world account for half of all global greenhouse gas emissions.

 Report from Oxfam Germany 2015

 Food waste per capita in Europe and North America is on average 10 times higher than, for example, in Asia.

 Hence, the industrialized countries have to answer for the majority of the global environmental impacts in recent decades.

 If all the people in the world lived like we do in Switzerland, then we would need three planets as big as our Earth.